 Believe it or not, daylight saving time – when we “spring forward” and set our clocks one hour ahead – may be harmful to your health.
 While you may not have felt the slight time change immediately, the shift can significantly impact your well-being, experts say.

-In fact, over time, the switch can become difficult, leaving you feeling groggy, as well as impact your motor skills, appetite and heart.
+In fact, over time, the switch can become difficult, leaving you feeling groggy, as well as impacting your motor skills, appetite and heart.